2025 CrossFit Games

 The 2025 CrossFit Games were the 19th edition of the competition in the sport of CrossFit and were held from August 1 to August 3, 2025, in Albany, New York.
 Jayson Hopper was the male champion, Tia-Clair Toomey was the female champion for the 8th time, and CrossFit Oslo Kriger won the team competition.

 The CrossFit Games were held at MVP Arena in Albany this year after only a year at the Dickies Arena in Fort Worth, Texas.
 A number of changes were made to the season, including the removal of the quarterfinals, and athletes move from the Open directly to the semifinals.
 Semifinalists then qualified for the Games either via virtual in-affiliate semifinals or in-person qualifying events.
 A new Community Cup was also introduced for those who did not qualify for the semifinals.

 The Games were reduced in scale and scope this year.
 The competition was held over 3 days instead of 4, and the number of events for the individual competition was also reduced to 10.
 The number of individual qualifiers was reduced to 30, and the number of teams to 20.
 The prize purse this year came from 50% of the fees paid by Open entrants.
 As a result of fewer athletes registering for the Open this year, the prize purse was reduced to the lowest level since 2016.

 Qualifications

 Open

 The 2025 CrossFit Open started on February 27, 2025.
 A number of athletes and affiliates had indicated that they would not participate in this Games season, citing the death of a competitor at the 2024 Games and inadequate response from CrossFit leadership as some of the reasons.
 This year 233,815 people registered for the Open, which is the lowest since 2014, and a drop of 32% from 2024.
-Colten Mertens and Mirjam von Rohr were the respective male and female winners of the Open.